apollographql/apollo-client/.api-reports/api-report-react_internal.md

     //
     // (undocumented)
     fetchMore(options: FetchMoreOptions<TData>): Promise<ApolloQueryResult<TData>>;
-    // Warning: (ae-forgotten-export) The symbol "QueryKey" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     readonly key: QueryKey;
     // Warning: (ae-forgotten-export) The symbol "Listener" needs to be exported by the entry point index.d.ts